lukakolacevic/Comperio-frontend/README.md

    - Manage your booked sessions, view upcoming ones, or make changes if needed.

-4. **Enrolling and cancelling enrollment into a subject** -As an instructor, enroll into a subject and start waiting for requests.
+4. **Enrolling and cancelling enrollment into a subject**
+   - As an instructor, enroll into a subject and start waiting for requests.
 Accept or reject pending requests.

 5. **Give feedback**
-    -Rate the instructor based on his tutoring ability.
+   - Rate the instructor based on his tutoring ability.
 Give a grade and insight into any given session.

 6. **View session history**
-    -As a student/instructor, review past sessions, including feedback provided by instructors, for future reference.
+   - As a student/instructor, review past sessions, including feedback provided by instructors, for future reference.

 7. **Track favourite subjects/instructors**
-    -As a student, keep track of most booked instructors/subjects.
+   - As a student, keep track of most booked instructors/subjects.

 ---